ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Introduction

 All the methods mentioned above use CNN as the backbone networks.
 Kaiming He recently proposed a patch-level occlusion and reconstruction model called MAE \cite{20}, which is based on the ViT \cite{21} autoencoder, differing from most CNN-based autoencoders.
-The anomaly detection method based on MAE, MemMC-MAE \cite{23}, has been shown to significantly improve the model's ability to detect local anomalies in images, thanks to the powerful context understanding ability of the transformer \cite{22}.
+The anomaly detection method based on MAE, MemMC-MAE \cite{23}, has been shown to significantly improve the model's ability to detect local anomalies in images, thanks to the powerful context understanding ability of the Transformer \cite{22}.
 However, MemMC-MAE, being a patch-level reconstruction method, shares the same shortcomings as other patch-level reconstruction methods.

 \textbf{In our approach}.
-The transformer is utilized as the backbone, incorporating ViT as the encoder and multi-layer multi-head attention (MHA) blocks as the decoder.
-We also incorporate two additional independent multilayer perceptron (MLP) layers at the end of the decoder for image reconstruction and pixel classification.
-To extend the method from patch-level to pixel-level, we adopt the concept of incremental learning \cite{24} and train the model in two stages, each with a distinct method and input data:
+The Transformer is utilized as the backbone, integrating a Vision Transformer (ViT) as the encoder and a decoder composed of multiple Transformer blocks containing multi-headed self-attention (MSA), multilayer perceptron (MLP) layers and Layer normalization(LN).
+We also incorporate a reconstruction head (RCH) at the end of the decoder for image reconstruction, as well as a pixel classifier head (PCH) that extracts feature information from each level of the decoder for pixel classification.
+To extend our method from patch-level to pixel-level, we employ the concept of incremental learning \cite{24} and train the model in two stages, with each stage using a distinct method and input data:

 \textbf{First stage}.
-We follow the same method as MAE for training: dividing the input image into multiple patches, masking 75$\%$ of them, and then restoring these masked patches.
-During this stage, the model focuses on normal images as inputs.
-We update both encoder and decoder parameters to achieve two objectives: enabling the model to initially learn the distributional characteristics of normal images and developing the encoder's feature extraction capabilities.
+We follow the same method as MAE for training: dividing the input image into multiple patches, masking 75$\%$ of them, and then reconstructing these masked patches.
+During this stage, the model focuses on using normal images as inputs and only activates the reconstruction head.
+We update both the encoder and decoder parameters to achieve two objectives: allowing the model to initially learn the distributional characteristics of normal images and enhancing the encoder's feature extraction capabilities.

 \textbf{Second stage}.
 The model is trained by exclusively updating the decoder's parameters, which enables it to identify normal and pseudo-anomaly images, segment anomalous regions, and restore pseudo-anomaly images to their original state.
 To accomplish this, we develop an innovative pixel-level data augmentation technique that introduces random corruptions to normal images, with the size, location, and number of corrupted regions determined randomly.
 Concurrently, a label matrix is generated, with its elements signifying whether the corresponding pixel is corrupted.
 Throughout the training process, the model is expected to learn how to repair the corrupted areas while employing a pixel-level classifier to categorize each pixel.
 This approach ensures that the classifier's output aligns closely with the label matrix.
 As a consequence, the model can obtain both the pixel-level reconstruction error matrix and the pixel-level abnormal probability matrix.
 These two matrices are subsequently merged to produce an abnormal score matrix during the inference stage.